Stanhope, County Durham

 Stanhope /'stænəp/ is a market town and civil parish in the County Durham district, in the ceremonial county of Durham, England.
 It lies on the River Wear between Eastgate and Frosterley, in the north-east of Weardale.
 The main A689 road over the Pennines is crossed by the B6278 between Barnard Castle and Shotley Bridge.
 In 2001 Stanhope had a population of 1,633, in 2019 an estimate of 1,627, and a figure of 1,602 in the 2011 census for the ONS built-up-area which includes Crawleyside.
 In 2011 the parish population was 4,581.

 Governance

-Stanhope parish is the largest parish area in England, at 221 km2 It has some land in common with the neighbouring Wolsingham civil parish.
-If Stanhope was a district it would be the 135th largest in England and would be 94th if only counting districts that are 2 tier thus excluding unitary authorities and similar, 2 ceremonial counties namely the City of London and Bristol cover a smaller area.
+Stanhope parish is the largest parish area in England, at 221 km2.
+It has some land in common with the neighbouring Wolsingham civil parish.
+If Stanhope were a district it would be the 135th largest in England or 94th if only counting districts that are two-tier, thus excluding unitary authorities and similar; two ceremonial counties, namely the City of London and Bristol, cover a smaller area.
 On 31 December 1894 "Stanhope Urban" parish was formed from part of Stanhope parish, but on 1 April 1937 it was merged back.
 In 1894 Stanhope became an urban district which contained Stanhope Urban parish, on 1 April 1937 the urban district was abolished and merged with Weardale Rural District.
 On 1 April 1946, 2,396 acres (969.6 ha) were transferred to the parish from Wolsingham.
 Stanhope Town Hall was completed in 1849.